-The University offers the Bachelor of Science degree in the following majors: accounting; applied mathematics; biblical/theological studies; biology; business administration; Christian leadership and ministry; collaborative special education; communication studies; computer information systems; criminology; digital media and advertising; early childhood education; elementary education; exercise science, financial mathematics, general studies; government and law; higher education leadership and practice; history; integrated marketing communication; journalism and broadcast media; kinesiology; management; marine science; mathematics; music (teacher certification); music (non-certification); non-profit leadership; organizational leadership; pre-health biology; psychology; public history; sociology; sport administration; strategic communication; worship leadership; and worship technologies.
+The University offers the Bachelor of Science degree in the following majors: accounting; applied mathematics; biblical/theological studies; biology; business administration; child and social development; Christian leadership and ministry; collaborative special education; communication studies; computer information systems; criminology; digital media and advertising; early childhood education; elementary education; exercise science, financial mathematics, general studies; government and law; higher education leadership and practice; history; integrated marketing communication; journalism and broadcast media; kinesiology; management; marine science; mathematics; music (teacher certification); music (non-certification); non-profit leadership; organizational leadership; pre-health biology; psychology; public history; sociology; sport administration; strategic communication; worship leadership; and worship technologies.

 The University offers the Bachelor of Music degree in performance (piano or vocal); and musical theatre.